hackgvl/hackgreenville-com/CONTRIBUTING.md

 # Environment Variables

-- The sample .env.example OR .env.docker is used as a template for new projects and one must exist based on how the app is running (Native or Docker)
+- The sample .env.example OR .env.docker is used as a template for new projects.
+A .env file must exist based on one of these files, based on how the app is running (Native or Docker)
 - The .env.ci and .env.testing are used for their respective tasks.

 ## Events API Configuration